-American University of Afghanistan (AUAF) Alumna, Sweeta Muhammad Ishoq, returned to campus this week to share her experience as the first ever Schwarzman scholar from Afghanistan.
-Sweeta described her recently-concluded year in Beijing as a Schwarzman scholar as a life-changing experience and encouraged other AUAF students to apply for this prestigious program.
+American University of Afghanistan (AUAF) Alumna, Sveto Muhammad Ishoq, returned to campus this week to share her experience as the first-ever Schwarzman scholar from Afghanistan.
+Sveto described her recently-concluded year in Beijing as a Schwarzman scholar as a life-changing experience and encouraged other AUAF students to apply for this prestigious program.

 The Schwarzman Scholarship is a highly competitive program designed to promote understanding of China’s global outlook through a year-long program at China’s premier university, Tsinghua University, that leads to a Master of Science degree in Global Affairs.
 The program is limited to 140 students from across the globe selected from the more than 3,000 students who apply each year.

-Sweeta believes that AUAF prepared her well for this incredible platform.
+Sveto believes that AUAF prepared her well for this incredible platform.
 The dedicated faculty helped to improve her critical analysis, leadership, and English language skills, which are core criteria for the Schwarzman Scholarship.
-A Business Administration major at AUAF, Sweeta founded the University Success Club and was an active participant and leader in AUAF activities.
-Sweeta compares AUAF’s mission with Schwarzman College’s mission — to educate future global leaders.
+A Business Administration major at AUAF, Sveto founded the University Success Club and was an active participant and leader in AUAF activities.
+Sveto compares AUAF’s mission with Schwarzman College’s mission — to educate future global leaders.
 While in Tsinghua, she served as an “Ambassador for Afghanistan,” explaining to her global classmates that “Afghanistan is so much more then what is shown on social media platforms and television.”

-Recently, Sweeta returned to Kabul intent to be a contributor to Afghanistan’s future.
+Recently, Sveto returned to Kabul, intent on being a contributor to Afghanistan’s future.
 She is a women’s rights activist, particularly through her work with the Anna May Project and the Afghan Women’s Writing Project.
 She also founded a social enterprise to develop a clothing brand.